Plus-50 Lifelong Learning

 Partner sites and senior centers

 You may have dreamed of starting a business or turning hobbies or volunteer work into a money-making operation.
-Wake Tech's Small Business Center and Entrepreneurship Initiatives programs have resources to help get you started.
-Talk with an SBC advisor (live and in person!) in a free, confidential session, any time questions arise.
+Wake Tech's Small Business Center (SBC) and Entrepreneurship Initiatives programs have resources to help get you started.
+Talk with an SBC advisor in a free, confidential session any time questions arise.

 - continue to learn what it takes to prepare one's voice, mind, and body in order to inhabit a character.

 - take part in more intense scene study, breaking down characters and moments and interactions and making them believable (AND entertaining) whether acting for the stage or screen.

 - learn how to build a character very quickly if ever cast in a 30- or 60-second TV commercial or if given a one-scene role in a movie or a TV show.

 - continue to shed any inhibitions they might have and learn to take chances.

 - Higher-level theatre games.

 - The selection and performing of a monologue, one that's more emotionally complex than the one performed in Acting Part 1.

 - Scene studies and working opposite other actors.